This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 The city is also awash with parks and green spaces where many people were enjoying picnics among cute historic cottages and even a statue of Shakespeare.

-Exploring Thuringia was as much relaxing as educational for me, being part of East Germany and the old GDR I re-learnt a lot of history here and later on in the Saxony region.
-While the cultural heart of Germany might be famed for its classical paintings, rich artistic history and undoubtedly impressive architecture, it’s also an ideal place to get to know the country a bit better in some of the most charming cities and towns it has to offer.
+Exploring Thuringia was as much relaxing as educational for me; being part of East Germany and the old GDR.
+I re-learnt a lot of history here and again during my weekend in Dresden.
+While the cultural heart of Germany might be famed for its classical paintings, rich artistic history and undoubtedly impressive architecture, it’s also an ideal place to get to know the country a bit better in some of the most charming cities, such as Leipzig, and other best places to visit in Saxony and Thuringia.

 And even if you don’t decide to venture off and explore the whole region, do yourself a favour and make sure Erfurt is firmly on your list when you do visit Germany, it really is a fantastic hidden gem you should get to enjoy.